 Day 2 - Sunday, you will arrive in Dublin early morning.
 After collecting your luggage and clearing customs, you will meet your ‘Tour Guides and Driver’.
 They will stand-out and be easily recognizable by their Yellow Windbreaker Jackets.
 You will travel by luxury coach to ‘The Malahide Castle' for a guided tour’ and a well-awaited coffee!
 We will spend some time at the castle to accommodate those travelers whose flights might have been late.
 After accumulating the group, we will head South West to Bunratty.
 We will visit ‘The Bunratty Folk Park and Castle'.
 At the Bunratty Folk Park. you will get a chance to breathe the fresh Irish air and get over your jet lag.
 We will have time to explore and enjoy all that the village of Bunratty offers as well as 'The Bunratty Castle'.
 Admission to the castle and park are included in your package.
 Enjoy the fascinating 15th century castle and the 26 acres on which an 18th-century rural village was completely and authentically reconstructed and re-presented.
 Since you will only be in two rooms of the castle tomorrow night, I suggest you trundle up to the ramparts for a view of the area that had once been reserved for the castle’s lords, ladies and defenders!
 You could easily spend the day in the Park which showcases 30 individual buildings from manor house to a fully licensed pub!
 Tonight, we will stay at ‘The Clayton Hotel’ in Limerick'.
 Dinner tonight will be at ‘The Locke Bar’ in Limerick.

-Day 9 – Sunday after a Full Irish Breakfast at ‘The Mill Park Hotel’, we will head North and cross the border into “Northern Ireland’.
-The currency changes but on this tour, you will probably not have a need for cash.
-Northern Ireland is still under British rule, and operates on the ‘Pound Sterling’ not the Euro.
-We will go just outside the town of Bushmills to ‘The Giant’s Causeway’.
-There you will learn how a Giant named Finn McCool (also called Fionn Mac Cumhaill).
+Day 9 – Sunday after a Full Irish Breakfast in Derry, we will check out of our Derry hotel and will head North.
+We will go just outside the town of Derry to the town of Bushmills.
+‘The Giant’s Causeway’ is in the neighborhood.
+At the Cauesway, you will learn how a Giant named Finn McCool (also called Fionn Mac Cumhaill).
 When another giant – Benandonner, across the Irish Sea in Scotland – threatened Ireland, Finn retaliated by tearing up great chunks of the Antrim coastline and hurling them into the sea.
 There are several other true stories about Finn, we will leave it to yourself to find the one you believe in.
-When we leave ‘The Giant’s Causeway’ we will stop in Derry (AKA by the Brits as Londonderry).
-You will have the opportunity of a guided tour as you walk on the ‘Wall of Derry’.
-We will also view the political artwork on Derry walls.
-We will return to Ireland for dinner in Donegal.
-After dinner Patrick will walk with you to the river and escort you into The Reel Inn or The Scotsman Pub for an evening of Irish Music.
+When we leave ‘The Giant’s Causeway’ we will travel East across the northern scope of Ireland to Belfast.
+In Belfast we will have free time to explore the city, Belfast is the other capital of Ireland!
+Dinner tonight will be in Belfast city.